NATRONA COUNTY’S REPUBLICAN CAUCUS

 What happens at the Natrona County Republican Caucus?

 The precinct committeemen and women elected during the last primary are members of the Natrona County Republican Central Committee.
 Members of the County Central and Executive Committees are automatically delegates to the county convention.
-During the County Caucus, precinct members may elect Republicans from their precinct to fill delegate vacancies and alternates, who can be available to step in for an absent delegate.
+During the County Caucus, precinct members may elect Republicans from their precinct to fill delegate vacancies and alternates, who can step in for an absent delegate.
 A nominee is not required to be present at the caucus to be elected as a delegate.

 Will we vote for the Republican presidential nominee at the caucus?